 The United Kingdom has the oldest housing stock in Europe with a large percentage of all our homes having stood for a 100 years.
 Many of the Victorian (and even earlier) homes are in full family use and should still be standing for a good few years yet.

-To maintain our homes properly, to the very best standards, it is vital that they are kept up to the latest building regulation standards and when initiatives such as the green deal come along there needs to be at least one agency that can advise the public (and the trade) on how best to meet the standards expected and keep UK homes as safe and efficient as possible.
+To maintain our homes properly, to the very best standards, it is vital that they are kept up to the latest building regulation standards and when new initiatives are introduced, there needs to be at least one agency that can advise the public (and the trade) on how best to meet the standards expected and keep UK homes as safe and energy efficient as possible.